This easy Italian tiramisu recipe will awaken all your senses!

-- Beat the egg yolks with a hand held mixer and add 50 grams of icing sugar.
+- Beat the egg yolks with a hand held mixer and add 6 tablespoons of icing sugar.
 Keep beating until the mixture gets foamy, pale yellow and the sugar has dissolved.

 - Wash the wire beaters thoroughly and beat the egg whites until stiff.
-Once they are stiff, add in 50 grams of icing sugar little by little while whisking.
+Once they are stiff, add in 6 tablespoons of icing sugar little by little while whisking.

 - Add the mascarpone cheese to the egg yolks.
 Whisk with the hand held mixer on low speed.

-- Add the meringue little by little into the yolk mixture.
-Mix both mixtures with a spatula with folding movements until combined.
+- Fold the meringue into the yolk mixture.
 Then, pour in a tablespoon of rum and keep making folding movements from bottom to top until inegrated.